ianb/personal-history-archive/docs/activity-schema.md

 `newTab`: if this page was opened in a new tab.
 Typically `sourceId` should be set in this case.
 It will be null if unknown (for instance VisitItem doesn't record this).

 `activeCount`: the number of times this page was made active, for more than a second.
 If you open a tab in the background, then close it without ever looking at it, then this should be 0.
 If you interact normally and don't change tabs it would be 1.
-Higher numbers mean it was revisited several times. ([TODO](https://github.com/ianb/personal-history-archive/issues/79): need to put in the 1 second delay)
+Higher numbers mean it was revisited several times.

 `activeTime`: time in milliseconds that the page was active.
 Note that if a window goes into the background we keep counting, so this might not always be correct.
 Like with `activeCount`, we ignore when a tab is active for less than a second, assuming that it means the tab was passed over on the way to another tab.